parts of indian constitution

 Parts of Indian Constitution: Schedules

 Schedules are supplementary lists that provide additional details and explanations to the main text of the Constitution of India.
-There are a total of twelve (12) schedules, each with a specific purpose.
+There are twelve (12) schedules, each with a specific purpose.

 Functions of Schedules:

-Schedules play a crucial role in clarifying and elaborating on various aspects parts of Indian Constitution.
+Schedules are crucial in clarifying and elaborating on various aspects of the Indian Constitution.
 They typically contain lists, forms of oaths or affirmations, and specific provisions that wouldn’t fit well within the main articles.

 The Twelve Schedules: